Leaderboard

 5 points

-Saw this design years ago, and it was a must have at first sight.
+10. Saw this design years ago, and it was a must have at first sight.
 The problem was that the artist is about 8000 miles from where I’m at.
 I’ve traveled for tattoos, but not that far!
 I caught a break though, as the artist was guesting in the USA, and I was fortunate to get a spot.
 The tattoo came to me.
 I didn’t even get on a plane.
 How lucky is that?
 I’ve been saving this forearm panel for years for this piece, without even knowing how I was going to end up getting it ever.
 But it worked out in the end.
 (The link below the photo is a video.
 The tattoo is a really wide design, so it wraps in my desired body placement and the video shows the wrapped sections) Artist is: Manh Huynh from Vietnam.
-Video link:5 points -
+Video link:

 5 points